 The Favorite-Team GuyHe drafts only guys from his favorite NFL team....no matter how crappy the team might be.
 You know, that guy who's a die-hard Raiders fan and he's sincerely smiling when he grabs QB Jason Campbell in the first round.

 The PossessorHe's in everybody's face.
 It's his belief that all NFL players belong to him.
 If you happen to be within four turns of this guy, watch out.
 He will point his finger and shake his fists, telling you, "Man, you just stole my pick!" or "Dude, what are you doing?
 I was totally going to pick that guy!
 YOU CAN'T DO THAT!"

 The Role Playing GuyBelieving that he's drafting an actual team, he HAS to make it as real as possible.
-Each pick involves a full-blown production: "With the fourth pick in the 10th round of the 2010 Fantasy Football draft, the Sorcerers Dragons team selects from the University of Florida and Heisman Trophy-winning Quarterback Tim Tebow."
+Each pick involves a full-blown production: "With the fourth pick in the 10th round of the 2011 Fantasy Football draft, the Fighting Gandolfs team selects from the University of Florida, the Heisman Trophy-winning and God-fearing Quarterback Tim Tebow who possesses the running speed of elfin prince."
 He's never invited back.

 The Last Season GuyHe can't get over last season, spending the entire draft talking about why he didn't win last year.
 "My guys got hurt!"
 "I was on vacation one week and couldn't set my team!" and "I think our league's online scoring messed up!"